Andesha/eegnet-api/README.md

 {"message":"File uploaded successfully","file_id":"ce6c64c7-cc81-4855-807c-9a3711528f3c","filename":"large_demo.bdf"}
 ```

-From here, you would normally use the `file_id` parameter to pass to other API endpoints so that the internal system knows which file you are talking about.
+The `file_id` parameter is used to pass to other API endpoints so that the internal system knows which file you are talking about.

 For testing purposes, these can be renamed or shortened internally to make demo queries simpler.